cuicaihao/split_raster/README.md

 - [] Create a GUI with Qt and generate an executable file
 - [] Add Sample Balancing feature.

+## Contribution Guidelines

+If you are interested in contributing to `splitraster`, please see our [contributing guidelines](CONTRIBUTING.md).

 ## Project Organization

     ├── LICENSE